deadlydog/deadlydog.github.io/ReadMe.md

 to use a newer tag/commit from [the theme repo][MinimalMistakesThemeGitHubRepoUrl].

+Additionally, since we are overriding some files (see the Customizations section below), you may also need to update those files with newer versions if they have been changed in theme updates.

 ### Installing new gems and themes

 Simply modify the `Gemfile` with the new gem to use, and then run `bundle install` to have it install the new gems.